techcommdude/mail/README.md

 You can also register and create your own credentials.

-This project is deployed on Heroku (please have patience since the instance is likely sleeping but will wake up after a few seconds): <a href="https://mail-client-gfarnell.herokuapp.com/">https://mail-client-gfarnell.herokuapp.com/</a>

 A screencast of the project is available on YouTube:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=V2s00sozPkU